FuelRats/api.fuelrats.com/README.md

 So you wanna do it the hard way?
 Fine.
 Make sure you install all of the dependencies:
 -->

 So, first of you need to fetch a few things and install.
-These should be available as packages from you favorite package manager.
+These should be available as packages from your favorite package manager.

 1. [`nvm`](https://github.com/creationix/nvm)
 2. [`yarn`](https://yarnpkg.com/lang/en/docs/install/)